jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.16 HorizonAngle

-Calculates horizon angle (maximum upwind slope) for each grid cell in an input DEM..
+Calculates horizon angle (maximum upwind slope) for each grid cell in an input DEM.

 *Parameters*: